Gopsall

 Gopsall is a former civil parish, now in the parish of Twycross, in the Hinckley and Bosworth district, in the county of Leicestershire, England.
 It is located between the villages of Appleby Magna, Shackerstone, Twycross and Snarestone.
 In 1931 the parish had a population of 13.
 Gopsall was formerly an extra-parochial tract, from 1858 Gopsall was a civil parish in its own right, on 1 April 1935 the parish was abolished and merged with Twycross.

 The name 'Gopsall' means 'hill of the servants'.

 Gopsall is the site of a former Georgian country house that was known as Gopsall Hall.
 The northern edge of the estate is dissected by the Ashby-de-la-Zouch Canal and a long distance trail known as the Ivanhoe Way.

-The area is mostly agricultural and is dotted with privately rented farms.
-A permissive footpath allows limited access to the public between Little Twycross and Shackerstone.
+The area is mostly agricultural and is dotted with privately owned farms.
+A combination of public and permissive footpaths allows limited access to the public between Little Twycross and Shackerstone.
+A permissive footpath also allows access to Gopsall Temple ruins within Racecourse wood.
 The A444 Ashby to Nuneaton road also leads to a canal wharf on the western edge of the estate.